Data handling with Pandas![link image 69](/icons/link.svg)

 2. What is Pandas?![link image 71](/icons/link.svg)

-(one-dimensional) and DataFrame
+(one-dimensional) and DataFrames

 (two-dimensional).
 Pandas is built on top of NumPy and is designed to integrate well within a scientific computing environment with many other third-party libraries.